nitzanto/VoicePal/README.md

   <h3 align="center">VoicePal</h3>

   <p align="center">
-    VoicePal is an AI-powered chatbot project that leverages React, FAST API, Python, Eleven Labs, and Open AI to provide users with an engaging and interactive conversational experience.
+    VoicePal is an AI-powered chatbot project that leverages a lot of technologies provide users with an engaging and interactive conversational experience.
 With VoicePal, users can choose to chat with a friend, an interviewer, or an AI voice assistant, depending on their needs and preferences.
     <br />
     <a href="https://beta.elevenlabs.io/"><strong>Explore Eleven Labs »</strong></a>
     <br />